Learning to Simulate: Generative Metamodeling via Quantile Regression: Quantile-Regression-Based Generative Metamodeling

 In particular, $\hat{Q}(\tau_j|\bx) = \tilde{Q}(\tau_j|\bx)$ for all $j=1,\ldots,m-1$.
 The generative metamodel then outputs $\{\hat{Y}_k(x^*)\coloneqq \hat{Q}(u_k|\bx^*):k=1,\ldots,K \}$ as an approximate sample of $Y(\bx)$.

 \begin{remark} The linear interpolation allows for fast approximation of $F^{-1}_Y(u_k|\bx^*)$ after observing $\bx^*$ in real time.
-Most quantile regression models require specifying the quantile level $\tau$ before fitting the model to data.
+Most quantile regression models require $\tau$ before fitting the model to data.
 Without interpolation, one would need to run quantile regression $K$ times in the online stage, once for each $u_k$.
 This process is computationally intensive and unsuitable for real-time decision-making. \end{remark}

 \begin{remark} When generating realizations of $Y(\bx)$, capturing the tail behaviors of its conditional quantile function (as $\tau$ approaches 0 or 1) is generally challenging.
 In the QRGMM framework, we introduce the parameter $m$ to control learning fidelity and handle tails.
 As $m$ increases, the endpoints of the grid of quantile levels extend deeper into the tails (i.e., $\tau_1 \to 0$ and $\tau_{m-1} \to 1$).
 Understanding how $m$ should depend on the data size $n$ to ensure the distributional convergence of QRGMM-generated samples is critical.
 We address this important issue in Sections \ref{sec:asy}. \end{remark}